-Now there are lots of possible reasons for this dearth of insect on flower images.
+There are lots of possible reasons for this dearth of insect on flower images.
 Perceived aesthetics, or perhaps detracting from the flower’s clarity or appeal on the page?
 Lack of suitable images to include?
-Commercial pressures from pesticide manufacturers and advertisers, to mention a few which spring to mind.
-But my point is that if this sort of skewed media coverage were applied in the UK to any other minority group, and heck, insects by total numbers, let alone species numbers, are the most numerous and diverse life form on the planet so hardly a minority group, then there would be an outcry at the discrimination in operation.
+Commercial pressures from pesticide manufacturers and advertisers, to mention a few which spring to mind?
+But my point is that if this sort of skewed media coverage were applied in the UK to any other minority group, and heck, insects by total numbers, let alone species numbers, are the most numerous and diverse life form on the planet, so hardly a minority group, then there would be an outcry at the huge discrimination in operation.

-More mushrooms have popped up in the garden as autumnal temperatures and rainfall stimulate fruiting, including a rare Yellow Waxcap probably Hygrocybe subglobispora, in the High Meadow, a short distance from all the Red Data Book Pink Waxcaps mentioned in the last post…..
+More mushrooms have popped up in the garden as autumnal temperatures and rainfall stimulate fruiting, including a rare yellow waxcap, probably Hygrocybe subglobispora, in the high meadow, a short distance from all the Red Data Book pink ballerina waxcaps mentioned in the last post.